openid/fapi/fapi-2_0-attacker-model.md

 | A7       | A5 — with reduced capabilities, see note in (#attacker_a5) |
 | A8       | removed — see note in (#attacker_a5)                       |

+As the updates to the attacker model were made to align with the formal analysis, the analysis results are still valid for the updated attacker model.

 # Acknowledgements

 This document was developed by the OpenID FAPI Working Group.